Magneto-anisotropic weak antilocalization in near-surface quantum wells: Band Simulations

 \section{Band Simulations}

 To understand the physics of the system, the band structure of the quantum well is simulated using the extended Kane model of zinc blende semiconductors in the vicinity of the $\Gamma$ point in the momentum space.
-We use \texttt{nextnano} \cite{2006_Trellakis} software to solve for the coupled Poisson-Schrodinger equations which self-consistently determine the electric potential and the charge distribution as well as the subbands resulting from the confinement along the growth direction $z$ ([001] crystal direction).
-The bulk parameters of the ternary alloys, In$_{0.81}$Al$_{0.19}$As and In$_{0.81}$Ga$_{0.19}$As, are extrapolated according to Vegard's law from that of the constituting binary compounds, i.e. InAs, AlAs, and GaAs, with proper bowing parameters \cite{2001_Vurgaftman}.
 Figure \ref{fig:1} (a) and (b), respectively, show the simulated band edges ($\Gamma_6^c$, $\Gamma_8^v$) and the charge distribution along the growth direction.
 Each trace corresponds to a different total density.
 The density is assumed to be tuned by a metal-oxide structure located at $z<0$.
 The band bending at higher densities suggests that a significant Rasbha spin-orbit coupling is expected.
 Moreover, the appearance of a second hump in the charge density suggests that higher subbands become populated and therefore the Dresselhaus term proportional to $\ev{k_z^2}$ is expected to increase as the gate voltage and the density increase.
-The strength of Rashba and Dresselhaus terms can be estimated from the simulations as well (SUPPLEMENTAL).
-However, it requires many simplifying assumptions since the quantum well is spatially inhomogeneous and is made up of ternary alloys.
-For instance, we define the average Rashba parameter of the quantum well as a weighted sum over the Rashba parameter of different layers where the weights are the charge density and the subband occupation.
-This allows us to estimate spin-orbit strengths which are used as the initial values to the fitting procedure.
+The strength of Rashba and Dresselhaus terms can be estimated from the Poisson-Schrodinger simulations as well (SUPPLEMENTAL).
+This allows us to use the estimated spin-orbit strengths as the initial values to the fitting procedure.